 - Critical case studies focus on exploring the causes and effects of a specific case.

 - Illustrative case studies study certain events and investigate results and results.
+Also, read how to write an article review.

 How to Write a Short and Simple Case Study